Last Updated on November 1, 2022

 Officially it’s Mazatlan Carnaval and that’s all there is to it!
 You’ll see this spelling everywhere – on the logo, banners, merchandise, parade floats, the official website and more.
 Both spellings are correct, depending on where the event in question is being held but we’re talking about Mazatlan so throw aside carnival for carnaval and get ready for one hell of a party!

 This celebration is held over six days in the run-up to Lent – typically in February.
 Carnaval in Mazatlan officially begins the Thursday before Ash Wednesday and runs through Pancake Tuesday (a.k.a.
 Shrove Tuesday, Fat Tuesday or Mardi Gras).
 All events occur in the evening and at night.

-Mazatlan Carnaval 2021 is scheduled to begin February 11 and end on February 16.
-The theme for 2021 is Lanao, un Viaje Por el Tiempo (Lanao, a Journey Through Time).
+Mazatlan Carnaval 2022 is scheduled to begin February 24 and end on March 1.
+The theme for 2022 is Lanao,el Viaje Continúa (Lanao, the Journey Continues).

 Insider Tip: Typically, Carnaval events in Mazatlan don’t start on time.
 We’re not saying you should arrive late for anything, just don’t have any expectations for timeliness.

 Where is Mazatlan’s Carnaval?

 The majority of Carnaval’s events are centred along the malecón in Mazatlan, especially the free events.
 However other locations including Estadio Teodoro Mariscal (Mazatlan Venado’s Baseball Stadium) and the Angela Peralta Theatre also play host to paid ticketed concerts and ceremonies.